apace100/origins-docs/docs/types/data_types/material.md

 !!!	danger

-	The concept of block materials have been removed as of Minecraft 1.20, therefore any types that uses this data type has been <span style="color:darkred"><b>deprecated</b></span>.
-Apoli, the power library that Origins uses, provides block tags for backwards compatibility with vanilla blocks assigned to each block tag with the corresponding material *(e.g: `apoli:material/<material_name>`)*
+	This data type has been <span style="color:darkred"><b>deprecated</b></span> since Minecraft 1.20.0 as the concept of block materials has been removed; associated fields may be removed in a future version.
+As an alternative, block tags can be used instead.

+	See [Minecraft Wiki: Tag (Blocks)](https://minecraft.wiki/w/Tag#Blocks) for a list of vanilla block tags, which some may correspond to some of the block materials below.
+Origins also provides block tags for each materials listed below, formatted as `apoli:material/<material_name>`, each including **vanilla** blocks that use the respective material.

-###	Values
+###	Names

 * `air`
 * `structure_void`